ejeba72/armlite/README.md

 ASCII LOOKUP TABLE FROM THE COMMANDLINE
 - "man ascii" is used to check for the value of ascii characters

 ***********************************************************************************************
 TERMINAL COMMANDS THAT I'M LEARNING ALONG THE WAY 2023.nov14 tue 2148mf

 RETURN VALUE COMMAND
 - echo $?

+USING LEFT OPTIONS KEY AS META KEY IN ITERM2
+* Go to Settings >> Profiles >> Keys >> General >> Left Option key >> Esc+  (i.e. check the "Esc+" option.
+NOTE: checking the "Meta" option won't work).

+USING LEFT OPTIONS KEY AS META KEY IN "TERMINAL" APP
+* Go to Edit >> "Use Option as Meta key"  (or press "command+option+O" to toggle between Normal Option Key function and Meta key funtion for the Option key).

 ***********************************************************************************************
 WHAT I'VE LEARNT IN VIM